Deepanjalkumar/binaryedge/README.md

 ![binaryedge](https://user-images.githubusercontent.com/55708909/145203128-d312eb9b-6090-4974-b102-59e222db2758.png)

+# Now the heroku has removed the supoort for it.

 # https://binaryedge.herokuapp.com/ (Just Frontend version , This Project is made as a POC to show how one can build the solution offered by Binaryedge, Shodan, Zoomeye and Censys.
 Integrate this with Attack Surface Management and see the whole picture. )

 # Installation :